Behind the FRANK MORGAN TAOS JAZZ FESTIVAL

 Read more about Frank Morgan.
 Visit Noal Cohen's Jazz History Website

-Since day one in 2015, the Frank Morgan Taos Jazz Festival has been a cultural magnet in Northern New Mexico, attracting world-class jazz artists and fans to Taos in late-autumn.
+Since day one in 2015, the Frank Morgan Taos Jazz Festival has been a cultural magnet in Northern New Mexico, attracting world-famous jazz artists and jazz fans to Taos in late-autumn.
 How does great jazz find it’s way to Taos?
 You have to admit, it’s a unique place to find world-class jazz.
 It all started with Frank Morgan, who called Taos "home".